manojkjv/experiment/fruits.md

 # this is a mango
-# tis is a banana
+# this is a banana
+# this is a carrot